-- FTA informed SFMTA that the PMOC planned to start the Oversight Procedure (OP) 54 (Readiness for Service) review in April 2021.
+- o FTA informed SFMTA that the PMOC planned to start the Oversight Procedure (OP) 54 (Readiness for Service) review in April 2021.
 A list of documents required for the OP 54 review was transmitted to SFMTA.
 SFMTA submitted the documents required for the OP 54 review.
 An OP 54 review status meeting was held in June 2021.
 The PMOC submitted the draft spot report for the OP 54 Part 1 review in August 2021.
 SFMTA and the PMOC met in August 2021 to discuss the PMOC's findings and recommendations.
-On October 15, 2021, SFMTA responded to the PMOC's OP 54 Part 1 review, and the PMOC reviewed and discussed SFMTA's responses during the on-site visit the week of November 15, 2021.
+On October 15, 2021, SFMTA responded to the PMOC's OP 54 Part 1 review, and the PMOC reviewed and discussed SFMTA's responses during the onsite visit the week of November 15, 2021.
 The PMOC also reviewed security-sensitive documents.
-The PMOC began the OP 54 Part 2 review in March 2022. - As part of the global settlement, TPC has supplemented the electrical specialty subcontractor (Abbett) with additional resources.
+The PMOC began the OP 54 Part 2 review in March 2022.
+An OP 54 status meeting with FTA, the PMOC, and SFMTA in attendance, was held on April 12, 2022, to discuss the OP 54 Part 2 review.
+The PMOC currently is drafting the OP 54 Part 2 review spot report. - As part of the global settlement, TPC has supplemented the electrical specialty subcontractor (Abbett) with additional resources.
 Progress on the traction power and Overhead Catenary System (OCS) work has greatly improved.
 Work related to OCS and traction power is continuing after the initial early substantial completion date of March 31, 2021.
 The contractors are working on additional days with extended shifts.
 However, SFMTA indicated that the contractors are experiencing material shortages for the OCS work.
 It was the opinion of the PMOC that, due to the effects of COVID-19, the material shortages could become a critical issue if SFMTA did not resolve the issues in a timely matter.
 SFMTA indicated that the issues related to material shortages were resolved in May 2021.
 As of October 2021, Abbett completed the OCS work in the tunnel and is now continuing on the remaining OCS work.
 Significant signal work remains to be completed.
 It is the PMOC's opinion that the lack of completion of the OCS work for the entire alignment will delay progress on systems integration and testing.
 In addition, the PMOC continues to express concerns regarding ongoing water intrusion issues at stations, especially in systems rooms.
-SFMTA currently projects that the completion of signal installation will occur in March 2022; completion at that date poses significant challenges to completing the support systems integration that is required for revenue service.
 In December 2021, SFMTA concluded the water intrusion assessment for the YBM Traction Power Room floor.
 In January 2022, the OCS and signal installation was ongoing, but there have been delays related to the procurement of OCS equipment.
 Water issues for the YBM Traction Power Room are critical to the advancement of the systems integration.
-It is the PMOC's opinion that if OCS/signal work and the resolution of water issues are not complete by April 2022, it will negatively impact the RSD of September 2022.
-SFMTA stated that TPC's targeted final completion date is June 2022.
 In February 2022, SFMTA stated that OCS/signal work and the resolution of water intrusion issues were scheduled to be completed by the end of April 2022.
-However, SFMTA reported in March 2022 that both the OCS/signal work and the water intrusion treatment will not be completed until May 2022.
+However, SFMTA reported in May 2022 that OCS/signal work will be completed by the end of May 2022, and water intrusion treatment will be completed in early June 2022.

-• Major Issues and/or Concerns:
+Major Issues and/or Concerns: